Roderick Mullen

-Roderick Louis Mullen (born December 5, 1972) is a former American football cornerback who played for the Green Bay Packers (1995–1998) and the Carolina Panthers (1999) in the National Football League.
-With the Green Bay Packers, he became a champion in Super Bowl XXXI, beating the New England Patriots.
+Roderick Louis Mullen (born December 5, 1972) is an American former professional football cornerback who played for the Green Bay Packers from 1995 to 1998 and Carolina Panthers in 1999 in the National Football League (NFL).
+With the Packers, he became a champion in Super Bowl XXXI.

 Professional career

 New York Giants

-Mullen was drafted by the New York Giants in the 1995 NFL Draft (5th round, 153rd overall).
+Mullen was selected by the New York Giants in the 1995 NFL draft (fifth round, 153rd overall).
 Mullen was cut by the Giants on August 28, 1995.
 He was later signed to the practice squad.

 Green Bay Packers

 The Green Bay Packers signed Mullen off the Giants' practice squad in late October 1995.
 He made three tackles that first partial season.
 In 1996, Mullen played in 14 games as part of the Packers' Super Bowl XXXI championship team.
 Playing in nickel and dime situations as well as on special teams, he contributed in all 16 games in 1997.
 Mullen did not play at all in 1998 with a dislocated shoulder.
 After 1998, Mullen left the team.